 17) It Is Not Stupid Not To Know, It Is Stupid Not To Ask

 You are a beginner.
 You will not lose your pride if you ask for advice.
-Just ask those that you think that know what is good.
+Just ask those who you think know what is good.
 Someone’s size isn’t always a sign that they can tell you what is good for you, so be clever and ask the right people.

 Conclusion

-There are too many variables in each workout, so it is tough, giving you a universal recipe for growth.
-Just remember one thing when you decide to start working out when it comes to training; quality is much more important than quantity.
+There are too many variables in each workout, so it is tough to give you a universal recipe for growth.
+Just remember one thing when you decide to start working out: when it comes to training, quality is much more important than quantity.

 In the end, it is all up to you if you are determined and train hard, the results will come.